acktreptow/ps-studios/README.md

 ## License

 ps5studios.com is owned and registered to Alex Treptow via Hostinger.
 All rights reserved.
+This project is proprietary, and the source code is not available for public use without permission.